Greater Cleveland Adult Baseball

 The GCAB uses American League baseball rules as its standard, in addition to our special rules.

-14. If a team is caught using an ineligible player, the manager and player will be suspended from GCAB for three years.
+14. If a team is caught using a player whose name on the lineup card does not match their driver's license, the manager and player will be suspended from GCAB for three years.

 15. Games will start on time.
 This means that lineup cards are to be presented to the umpire prior to the start time so that the home team is taking the field at the scheduled time.
 Teams have 1 1/2 minutes between innings, so players have to hustle off and on to the field.
 Failure to do so can result in the pitcher not being allowed warms up to a ball being called if there is a delay beyond 1 1/2 minutes.

 Managers must submit a batting order and lineup card to the opposing manager at home plate before the start of every game.
-All players must be listed on the lineup card to be eligible to play in the game.
-Late arriving players may be added during the game (as long as they are on the original lineup card submitted prior to the start of the game) with an announcement to the home plate umpire and the opposing manager prior to the player's appearance in the game.
+All players must be on the team roster and have signed the online waiver.
+Late arriving players may be added during the game with an announcement to the home plate umpire and the opposing manager prior to the player's appearance in the game.

 In order to play, a player must have completed the online waiver.
 If the online waiver is not complete, the player is not eligible to play.
 A manager is to have a printout of his roster with him for each game.

-Each manager must keep copies of his and his opponent's lineup card and score sheet of each game until 90 days after the league championship game, to substantiate any claims over player eligibility.
+Each manager must keep copies of his and his opponent's lineup card and score sheet of each game to substantiate any claims over player eligibility.

-16. The starting batting order of each team may contain as many players as desired, with a minimum of nine, as long as at least nine players are present at game time.
-While in the batting order, a player’s position is fixed.
-Any player batting out of order is an automatic out.
+16. The starting batting order of each team may contain as many players as desired, with a minimum of 9, as long as at least 9 players are present at game time.
+While in the batting order, a player's position is fixed.

-17. If a player leaves a game because of injury or prior commitment, a reserve player not currently in the batting order must bat in that player’s spot in the order.
+17. If a player leaves a game because of injury or prior commitment, a reserve player not currently in the batting order must bat in that player's spot in the order.
 If no reserve player is available, as long as at least nine batters remain in the batting order, then that spot is skipped.
-If larger than 9 man lineup and a player is injured, ejected or has to leave, he is skipped and the lineup in condensed one spot.
+In the case of a player being ejected, if there is not a current line share or available reserve player, their spot in the order is an automatic out each time that spot comes up to bat.
+However, it cannot be the last out of the game.

 18. Defensively, free and unlimited substitutions are permitted at any time without reporting, except that a pitcher, once removed from that position, may not pitch again in that game, unless he has remained in the game defensively at another position.
 All changes involving a pitcher must be reported to the opposing manager and the home plate umpire.